Essential Commercial Pest Control for Offices

-Office pest infestations cost U.S. businesses over $6.5 billion annually in property damage, health violations, and lost productivity.
+Office pest infestations cost U.S. businesses over $6.5 billion annually in property damage, health violations, and lost productivity, according to a study by the National Pest Management Association (NPMA).
 Yet many office managers wait until they see pests before taking action—a costly mistake that can lead to employee complaints, health department violations, and damaged business reputation.

 This comprehensive guide reveals the specific pest threats facing modern offices, early warning signs most managers miss, and proven prevention strategies you can implement immediately to protect your workplace.